parsa-aghazadeh/password-manager/README.md

 Also, all activities are stored as events in a file named "activity.log" using the "Logger.py" file.

-Additionally, this project utilizes all CRUD operations
+Additionally, this project utilizes all CRUD operations.